 former students seeking readmission must contact the Office of

 Admission for application instructions.

-Any supporting documents not submitted online can be mailed to the Office of Admission accompanied by a Materials Cover Sheet.
+Any supporting documents not submitted online can be mailed to the Office of Admission accompanied by an application materials cover sheet.

-Go to the registrar for current tuition tables and to Student Financial Services for estimates of other costs of attendance.
+Visit the Registrar website for current tuition tables and to Student Financial Services for estimates of other costs of attendance.
 Speak to an admission

 counselor if you are concerned about costs.
 The New School will work

-with you to help you finance your graduate program.
+with you to help you finance your graduate studies.
 All accepted

 students are automatically considered for New School merit-based